 And I kind

-of wish I had, because that would've been interesting, really.
+of wish I had one now, because that would've been interesting, really.
 Just taking out

 a little disposable Bic and flicking it on to show that, yes, I do in fact have